 What Is Acculturation and Why It Happens - Simply Psychology Acculturation is the process of cultural change and adaptation that occurs when groups come into contact with one another There are many different ways to measure acculturation, but it generally includes changes in language, dress, food, and other aspects of culture

-Understanding Acculturation and Why It Happens - ThoughtCo Acculturation is a process through which a person or group from one culture comes to adopt the practices and values of another culture, while still retaining their own distinct culture
+Understanding Acculturation and Why It Happens - ThoughtCo Acculturation is a process of cultural contact and exchange through which a person or group comes to adopt certain values and practices of a culture that is not originally their own, to a greater or lesser extent